odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 Configure DTE Incoming email server
 ***********************************
-In order to receive you the claim and acceptance emails from your customers it is crucial to define the DTE incoming email server, considering this configuration:
+In order to receive you the claim and acceptance emails from your customers, it is crucial to define the DTE incoming email server, considering this configuration:

 .. image:: media/Chile03_2.png